An arraignment is usually the first court hearing in a criminal case where

 The prosecution must prove your case – A not-guilty plea means that the defendant must make the state prove the

 case against him/her.
 This requires the prosecution to collect the evidence

 against the defendant and gives the defense a chance to investigate the

 case, assess the evidence, and build a defense strategy.

-The possibility of a lesser charge – If a defendant pleads guilty, the judge or justice only has the
+The possibility of a lesser charge – If a defendant pleads guilty, the judge does not have the authority

 No legal representation – At the start of the case, most defendants do not have a lawyer